cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 ### **Problem Statement:**
 > **What is the primary problem that the study investigated?**
 > The purpose of the paper’s research is to answer the following question: How can we measure impact on confidence / trust in an institution, when the institution updates its software in a way that neither in-house users of the institution, nor customers of the institution can directly perceive the change.
-To best of our knowledge, this question has not yet been addressed.
+To the best of our knowledge, this question has not yet been addressed.

 > **What has been done in the literature review?**
 > *Answer:* Having both the confidence and trust in the tools to measure the effectiveness of in software changes implemented in both the public and private sector.